lommerusk113/lommerusk113/README.md

 - PHP

 ## Experience
-- Developer at Wise Consulting 2022 - DateTime.Now
+- Developer at Wise Consulting 2022 - Current
 ## Education
 - Bachelor at Høyskolen i Molde from 2019 - 2022